- Awhile is an adverb, meaning “for a period of time.”

 Awhile Definition

-Awhile is an adverb.
-It is defined as “for a period of time.”
+Awhile is an adverb, meaning “for a period of time.”
 Essentially, awhile is “for” plus “a while.”
 Since it’s an adverb, awhile functions just like other adverbs.

 In the sentence above, “patiently” is the adverb that describes the way Tim waited.
 Awhile works in the same way: